awsdocs/amazon-connect-admin-guide/doc_source/what-is-a-contact-attribute.md

 Another way to think about types of contact attributes is to categorize them based on where the value comes from\.
 The values for contact attributes have three sources:
 + Amazon Connect provides the value, such as the agent's name, during the contact interaction\.
 This is known as providing the value at runtime\.
 + An external process, such as Amazon Lex or AWS Lambda, provides the value\.
-+ User\-defined\.
++ [User\-defined](connect-attrib-list.md#user-defined-attributes)\.
 In the contact flow, you can specify the value for an attribute\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-attributes-types.png)

-## Contact attributes in the CTR<a name="attributes-in-ctr"></a>
+## Contact attributes in the contact record<a name="attributes-in-ctr"></a>

-In Contact Trace Records, contact attributes are shared across all contacts with the same InitialContactId\.
+In contact records, contact attributes are shared across all contacts with the same InitialContactId\.

-For example, while carrying out transfers, a contact attribute updated in the transfer flow updates the attribute's value in both CTR's contact attributes \(that is, the Inbound and Transfer contact attributes\)\.
+For example, while carrying out transfers, a contact attribute updated in the transfer flow updates the attribute's value in the contact attributes of both contact records \(that is, the Inbound and Transfer contact attributes\)\.

 ## "$" is a special character<a name="dollar-sign-special"></a>